 Holiday Use - Different membership plans have different amounts of peak holiday (eg Christmas, New Year etc) time that a member can reserve.
 Some clubs offer lower priced plans that specifically exclude any peak holiday time.

-Family Use - some membership plans allow family members to use the homes without the member being present, other clubs and plans charge extra for this.
+Family Use - most membership plans allow family members to use the homes without the member being present, other clubs and plans charge extra for this.
 See this article on Family use for more information.

-Space Available Use - Clubs and membership plans vary quite a bit in how they treat the short notice or space available reservations (eg reservations made within say 60 or 90 days of travel).
+Space Available Use - Clubs and membership plans vary quite a bit in how they treat the short notice or space available reservations (eg reservations made within say 30 or 60 days of travel).
 Some clubs such as Solstice have space available use as part of each membership plan.
-Some clubs such as Quintess, Exclusive and Ultimate charge extra for additional nights above the nights in a plan level.
+Some clubs such as Quintess, Exclusive and Equity Residences charge extra for additional nights above the nights in a plan level.
 Other clubs such as Destination M have unlimited space available use, subject only to the number of reservations that a member can have at once.

 On Site Staff - some clubs provide full time on site staff at each home, some have concierges who are on call 24x7 but are not on site full time.